lfreese/us-ego/.ipynb_checkpoints/README-checkpoint.md

 8. If you want to compare your data to NEI 2016 data, use NEI_validation.ipynb for a monthly validation (data from ftp://newftp.epa.gov/DMDnLoad/emissions/daily/quarterly/2016/)

 9. To get the data in a format readable by GEOS-Chem, with access to a slurm run sbatch opt_output_to_inventory.py.
 You can then run remove_nans.ipynb in order to remove any nans that appear in the .nc files to make sure they work with GEOS-Chem.
+If you want methane data use opt_output_to_inventory-GHG_only.py, but a warning that the methane data is not reliable, and this is only to be used to show the gaps in methane data.

 Additional notes:
 1. mask_us_neigrid.pkl masks the US grid, and is used in the opt_output_to_inventory